 - If you add a call after starting a recording, the recording will continue for the initial call.
 The recording will end when you merge the calls to start a three-way call.
 You can start a new call recording after merging the calls.

 - If you add a call while automatic call recording is enabled, the recording will continue for the initial call.
 Zoom Phone will also automatically start a new recording for the added call.
 When you merge the call, the new recording will continue for the merged call.

 - If you elevate the call to a Zoom meeting, the call recording (ad hoc or automatic) will end.

-Minimize: Minimize the in-call controls while continuing the call so you can use the Zoom mobile app or another app on your phone.
+- Minimize: Minimize the in-call controls while continuing the call so you can continue using the Zoom desktop client or mobile app.